joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

   }
   //...code...
 ```
-Lets you mix characters `a, A, b, B` together, `c, C`, together, and so on.
+This lets you mix characters `a, A, b, B` together, `c, C`, together, and so on.
+By doing this, you can avoid typing more
+(which is efficient for both yourself and the program).

+More info (with a nice diagram) [here](http://www.tutorialspoint.com/cplusplus/cpp_switch_statement.htm).

 #### Menu-driven programming
 When someone says that their program is "menu-driven", it just means that a menu is printed to console, listing options
 for a user to choose.
 Afterwards, input is tested using if-else or switch statements.
 They're typically used at the start